 Petrol stations and intersections to the highway just out of town are the safest and best bet for a ride.
 Know which road goes to where even if you don’t care about the destination, it’s smart and safe to know the direction your ride is taking you in.
 If you have a specific destination, pull it up on google maps or ask a local which road leads to it.
 Now that you’re standing on the right side of the road, in a safe little spot.
 Take off your bags and…

-No one wants to pick up a mad hitchhiker (you do see it a lot and they have a hard time getting picked up obviously!)
+No one wants to pick up a mad hitchhiker (crazy but you do see it a lot and they have a hard time getting picked up obviously!)
 If you’re not enjoying it, maybe you should just pay for a bus.
 You are the one asking for a FREE ride here.
 Be grateful, enjoy the moment and smile.

 Write a Sign

 A sign isn’t essential but if you need to make it from Point A to Point B by X o’clock – it can help.
 You will have people stop for you but many will be going somewhere out of the way or they will be going down the road you’re on but will turn off at the next town.
 Some of these nice fellows will suggest that they drive out of their way to drive you more in the right direction.
 If you have a sign, you narrow down your drivers and you’ll get the perfect ride.
 In New Zealand you’ll see a lot of hitchhikers with a sign that says “Anywhere”…I’m not really into it, if you really want to go anywhere, skip the sign.